Atiyakh/Fluxon/readme.md

+## 🚧 This project is currently in alpha.

+It is still under active development and not ready for production use.
+The structure, features, and APIs may change significantly without notice.

+Please do not clone, fork, or use this project in production just yet — unless you're contributing directly to development.

+A stable release will be announced once the project matures.

 # Fluxon

 Fluxon is a lightweight Python-based general-purpose network engine.
 It offers secure communication, session handling, various server architectures and setups, and high-level database management making it an excellent choice for building server-side applications.